gingerbeardman/bitbar-worldcup/README.md

 That's the only dependency, and Steve's script has no dependencies, other than composer in your php installation.

+Then put `bitbar-worldcup.1m.php` in your bitbar scripts folder.

 ## Screenshot

 ![BitBar WorldCup](/bitbar-worldcup.png?raw=true "Screenshot")